besteffortgr1/Supplementary-Material-and-Artifact/README.md

 Rows with fewer than 4 fields are non-valid entries that may contain status markers such as `TIMEOUT`, `UNKNOWN`, or `ERROR`, and are excluded from the analysis.

-The file contains 10,137 data rows (plus 1 header row), of which 8,249 are valid records and 1,888 are non-valid entries (1,284 timeouts, 380 unknown, 224 errors).

 ### 5.2 SPECVER25_result2.csv